 There are many other services, organisations and partnerships, both local and national, that provide specialised advice and support covering a range of needs and issues.
 If we are unable to help, are not the most appropriate service to support you, or you need additional help alongside support from CLEAR, take a look at the links and information below.
 They are organised into four broad categories: Children and Families, Domestic Abuse and Sexual Violence, Health and Wellbeing, Other Advice and Information.
+An additional category has been added for specific advice for the Covid-19 coronavirus pandemic

 Children and Families